You can be a Master Gardener if:

 You must get fingerprinted and pass a criminal background check in order to become a Master Gardener Volunteer.
 The cost of the class is $250.00 plus the cost of the background check.

-Our next Master Gardener training program will be in the fall 2019; it will be conducted each Thursday for 10 weeks, beginning September 19th.
-Classes will be from 9am to 4pm.
-If you would like to be added to the mailing list for the 2019 class please email Julie Crook at email@example.com.
+Our next Master Gardener training program in Hamilton County will be in the fall of 2022; more information will be emailed to interested parties in July 2022.
+If you would like to be added to the email list for the 2022 class please email Jennifer Goldschneider at firstname.lastname@example.org.